 Students typically begin with courses on e-learning design then learn to develop their designs into workable prototypes.
 The remaining coursework consists of courses addressing the competencies of the field.

 As you complete courses you will add products to a professional portfolio.
 This portfolio is submitted to faculty your final semester and serves as the comprehensive exam for the master’s degree.
-Links to recent portfolios are available; reviewing this work can give you an idea of the kind of courses, projects, and careers our students engage in.
+Links to recent portfolios are available are available on the ILT resources page; reviewing this work can give you an idea of the kind of courses, projects, and careers our students engage in.

 The eLearning Certificate and Masters programs are completely online; we use the Canvas course management system for all courses.
 Using Canvas, you can submit assignments, download documents, and participate in discussions.
 You will have access to Canvas once you are registered and courses begin.

 We also use Adobe Connect, a webinar and synchronous communication tool, in some of our courses.
 Use of this tool is provided to students in this program.